 What a joyful day at the beach this was!
 The temperatures were perfect in the upper 70s, the cloud formations were ever-changing and just plain stunning and the sea itself looked like it was having fun rolling in and out.

 There were lots of people.
 One visitor was complaining that it was too hot and I said aloud...
 "No bah humbugging allowed on this beautiful day.
 You could be home shoveling snow."
 Thankfully everyone laughed.
+Here are a couple more photos so I can share this joyful day with you.

 Merry Christmas!